 Set on a sprawling property overlooking the rolling fairways of an exclusive golf course, the Fairmont Grand Del Mar in San Diego is near the city's famed beaches, although you may not spend too much time there.
-Thanks to six different restaurants, a Renaissance-inspired spa, and four pools, this resort is the best reviewed luxury hotel on TripAdvisor for the sheer number of amenities available to guests.
+Thanks to six different restaurants, a Renaissance-inspired spa, and four pools, this resort is among the best-reviewed luxury hotels on TripAdvisor for the sheer number of amenities available to guests.

 Ojai Valley Inn and Spa

 There's a reason this Spanish resort, which opened in 1923, still attracts travelers looking for an easy escape from Los Angeles less than two hours away.
 The Ojai Valley Inn's grounds are quiet, and the views of the surrounding mountains offer the type of serenity that the area is known for.
-And although there's a recently opened adult pool and beautifully renovated guest rooms, most people come here for the perennially lauded spa.
+And although there is an adult pool and beautifully renovated guest rooms, most people come here for the perennially lauded spa.

 Meadowood Napa Valley

 Nestled on a 250-acre estate in Napa, Meadowood Napa Valley has long defined what it means to experience the best of wine country.
 Every room on the property has views of the forest—whether from private cottages or suites—and guests are welcome to play traditional games like croquet in their best attire.
 For those who are looking to taste the area's best wines, there are daily tastings and tours, too.

 Guest Approved: "Our room was beautiful with no detail overlooked.
 Every employee greeted us with a smile or a wave no matter where we were on the property.
 They were all so helpful, too, whether it was offering to make a restaurant recommendation or wine tasting reservations or having a cold water bottle ready to hand to us after one of our hikes.
 We had a fabulous stay and are already looking to go back." — U.S. Traveler on Hotels.com